19951a0574/CalculatorApp/README.md

 # CalculatorApp
-A small python program that creates a calculator app
+A python program that creates a calculator app